Aminkta/Aminkta/README.md

-Machine Learning, DevOps/MLOps, and Python developer<br />
+All things Machine Learning, DevOps, MLOps, cloud, and serverless frameworks.
-Super involved in containerization and orchestration technologies as well as cloud technologies and serverless frameworks
+Containerization and orchestration technologies expert ( <-- I think)

 <!---
 Aminkta/Aminkta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.